 Once alternatives are defined, an initial opinion of probable construction and operating cost will be provided in this task for each alternative.
-Estimates should be to a Class 5 level as defined by the American Association of Cost Engineers International (AACE).
+Estimates should be to a Class 5 level as defined by the American Association of Cost Engineers International (AACE)19.
 The cost estimates will be

-&lt;sup>7 "AACE International Class 5 estimates are generally prepared based on very limited information, and subsequently have wide accuracy ranges.
+19 "AACE International Class 5 estimates are generally prepared based on very limited information, and subsequently have wide accuracy ranges.
 Typically, engineering is 0% to 10% complete.
 They are typically used for any number of business planning purposes, such as but not limited to market studies, assessment of initial viability, evaluation of alternate schemes, project screening, project location studies, evaluation of resource needs and budgeting, or long-range capital planning.
 Virtually all Class 5 estimates use stochastic estimating methods such as cost curves, capacity factors, and other parametric and modeling techniques.
-Expected accuracy ranges are from -20% to -50% suitable for comparison of the alternatives, but may not reflect an accurate number for capital budgeting as they will be developed based on very limited information.
+Expected accuracy ranges are from -20% to -50% on the low side and +30% to +100% on the high side, depending on the technological complexity of suitable for comparison of the alternatives, but may not reflect an accurate number for capital budgeting as they will be developed based on very limited information.
 The level of accuracy of the estimate should be commensurate with a concept-level screening process and - depending on the complexity of an alternative - may have a large expected accuracy range.
-The estimated performance of the alternatives over the long-term will be compared.
+The estimated performance of the alternatives over the long-term will be compared.20